-Upcoming IAMUC 24 Conference
+IAMUC 24 Conference

-A paper titled "Pareto Analysis of ISM Code Deficiencies" has been prepared for the 24th annual conference of the International Association of Maritime Universities (IAMUC), scheduled to be held at the Massachusetts Maritime Academy from October 7-12, 2024.
+A paper titled "Pareto Analysis of ISM Code Deficiencies" was presented for the 24th annual conference of the International Association of Maritime Universities (IAMUC), scheduled to be held at the Massachusetts Maritime Academy from October 7-12, 2024.
 The paper, authored by German de Melo Rodriguez and colleagues, will explore the root causes of non-conformities, deficiencies, and accidents at sea, employing Pareto analysis to highlight key areas for improvement in maritime safety.